 Dual diagnosis treatment centers address your mental health issues in tandem with your substance abuse issues.
 An effective treatment plan incorporates all aspects of who you are and is tailored based on your specific needs.
 Addressing the root cause of your addiction can improve your odds of a lasting recovery.
 Therefore, any mental health disorders must be addressed in tandem with your substance use disorder.

 A large number of treatment providers offer dual diagnosis treatment in the United States.
 American Addiction Centers (AAC) is one of them.
-AAC is a leading provider of dual diagnosis treatment and operates 8 facilities across the nation in the following states:
+AAC is a leading provider of dual diagnosis treatment centers nationwide.

 At AAC, our goal is to help people access treatment.
 That means providing resources for people to find treatment even if one of our facilities is not the best fit.
 AAC can help connect people at any point in their recovery journey, whether that is during detox or at a later phase of the process.
 We operate a confidential 24/7 helpline that is dedicated to helping others access treatment.

 When you call our helpline, you’ll speak with one of our team members; we call them admissions navigators.
 Our navigators are compassionate, understanding, and helpful members of the AAC team.
 They’ll listen to your story and help you find a treatment option that works for you.
 When you are ready to call, we are available.
 We can be reached at 1-888-935-1318.

 - Substance Abuse and Mental Health Services Administration.
 (2020).
 Find help: ATOD.

 - National Institute on Drug Abuse.
 (2020).
 Common comorbidities with substance use disorders research project: Part 1- The connection between substance use disorders and mental illness.